zoometh/neonet/README.md

 # ***NeoNet*** app <br> <img src="doc/img/neonet.png" width='150px' align="right"/>
 > Created by [Thomas Huet](mailto:thomashuet7@gmail.com), [Niccolo Mazzucco](mailto:niccolo.mazzucco@unipi.it), [Miriam Cubas Morera](mailto:mcubas.morera@gmail.com), [Juan Gibaja](jfgibaja@gmail.com), and [F. Xavier Oms](oms@ub.edu)

 A RShiny app for mapping radiocarbon dates (C14) from Late Mesolithic/Early Neolithic transition in the North Central-Western Mediterranean watershed.
-The [stable version of the ***NeoNet app***](http://shinyserver.cfs.unipi.it:3838/C14/) and the [web tutorial](http://shinyserver.cfs.unipi.it:3838/neonet/index.html) are hosted on the [University of Pisa](https://www.unipi.it/index.php/english) Shiny Server.
+The [stable version of the ***NeoNet app***](http://shinyserver.cfs.unipi.it:3838/C14/) is hosted on the [University of Pisa](https://www.unipi.it/index.php/english) Shiny Server

 The ***NeoNet app*** offers a geographical window provided by the Leaflet package used for selection of radiocarbon dates by location, by chronology, and by quality of dates.